greypaschall/autoServerProject/README.md

 AWS Stateless Minecraft Server
 -------------------------------

 This project has been my introduction to automation basics and cloud hosting services.
 Using the foundational knowledge I gained while studying for my **AWS** solutions architect certification and **Python**, I set out to build the cheapest possible Minecraft server, with minimal overhead and no manual upkeep.
 This system can spin up a server only when needed and terminate the server when players are offline without any world data being lost.
+If implemented correctly, this is much cheaper and much more powerful than paying for a game hosting service.

 > **Note on CloudFormation:**
 > I intentionally do **not** provide a one-click CloudFormation deployment link in this repo.